igorski/fogpad/README.md

 cmake -"DCMAKE_OSX_ARCHITECTURES=x86_64;arm64;i1386" ..
 ```

-Which will allow you to compile a single, "fat" binary that supports all architectures (Intel, M1 and legacy 32-bit Intel).
+Which will allow you to compile a single, "fat" binary that supports all architectures (Intel, ARM and legacy 32-bit Intel).
 Note
-that by default compilation is for 64-bit architecture for both Intel and ARM CPU's.
+that by default compilation is for 64-bit architecture for both Intel and ARM CPU's, _you can likely ignore this section_.

 **Windows:**